Addis-Belete/RPG-Game2/README.md

 If you want to repack the file

 - Run `npm install` on the terminal to install dependancies
-- Run `npx start` to run the game locally
+- Run `npx run bundle`
+- Open `index.hmtl ` with live server

+If you want to test the code

+- Run `npm run test`

 ## Author